 - Inconsistent streaming access

 We like CyberGhost because it’s easy to use, affordable and is easy to use on desktop and mobile apps.
-With over 7,000 servers available, you can find one geographically close to you for better performance.
+With around 7,800 servers available, you can find one geographically close to you for better performance.
 Plus, there are 60 local servers, enabling you to access local content with a Hong Kong IP address when you cross the border to China or travel abroad.

 If you’re concerned about online privacy, the NoSpy servers will probably be your go-to connection gateway.
 The servers thwart third-party meddling and government surveillance and are based in Romania outside of the Five Eyes, Nine Eyes and 14 Eyes.